-Caries (decay that can effect your teeth) and gingivitis (a disease that causes inflamed gums) are both very real threats to the safety of your mouth.
+Caries (decay that can affect your teeth) and gingivitis (a disease that causes inflamed gums) are both very real threats to the safety of your mouth.
 The symptoms can accrue over time if you aren’t careful and diligent with your oral hygiene.
 Here are a few points on how to avoid caries and gingivitis to keep your teeth healthy and your smile bright.

 Brush Twice A Day Using Fluoride Toothpaste